 “If it ain’t broke, don’t fix it” is a very common and infamous saying which can relate to many things, including Video Games.
 Why change something that’s perfect?
-If it looks great and it controls are solid then why remake a game?
+If it looks great and its controls are solid then why remake a game?
 Give it a new coat of paint, a bit of polish here and there and that’s all it needs, right?!
 However, after spending 25+ hours with both Shenmue games, I think I can safely say that the aforementioned saying isn’t true in the case of these two dated action-adventure RPG games.
-SEGA has done a great service for the fans, the fans who have played the games recently and vividly remember how they play, but as soon as you take off the rose tinted glasses you’re left with a collection of games which have aged as well as three-day-old grapes (aka, raisins).
+SEGA has done a great service for the fans, the fans who have played the games recently and vividly remember how they play, but as soon as you take off the rose-tinted glasses you’re left with a collection of games that have aged as well as three-day-old grapes (aka, raisins).

 As a side note, I have no nostalgia for these games, I never played them on the original Dreamcast or Xbox, so my first impression of the game is based upon this collection and comparing the quality to videos on YouTube.
 As such, if you’re a fan of the games and you’re happy with the ‘controls’ then you’re most likely going to have a different opinion than me.
 However, I will be unbiased and see it from both sides, just keep in mind that I went into these with no prior knowledge or attachment to the franchise.